thi-ng/umbrella/packages/prefixes/README.md

 ## About

-50+ Linked Data vocabulary prefixes and their namespace URLs.
+50+ Linked Data vocabulary prefixes and their namespace URLs

 ## Status